Native Americans Call For Action Against Violence, Trafficking Of Indigenous Women

-(MENAFN- IANS) New York, Oct 20 (IANS) Indigenous Americans urged efforts against long-standing violence and sex trafficking of indigenous women during the third Annual National Indigenous Peoples of the Americas Parade here on Saturday.
+NEW YORK, Oct 21 (NNN-XINHUA) – Indigenous Americans urged efforts against long-standing violence and sex trafficking of indigenous women, during the 3rd Annual National Indigenous Peoples of the Americas Parade here on Saturday.

-"We're still going missing and we're still not being reported as missing," Junise Golden Feather Bliss, a member of the Seaconke Wampanoag Tribe, told Xinhua at the parade, which was attended by Native Americans from over ten tribes from the US, Canada, and Central and South America.
+“We're still going missing and we're still not being reported as missing,” Junise Golden Feather Bliss, a member of the Seaconke Wampanoag Tribe, said at the parade, which was attended by Native Americans from over ten tribes from the United States, Canada, and Central and South America.

-In the US, 40 per cent of the women who are sex trafficked are identified as Native, and Native women are constantly being targeted by violence with 96 per cent of cases not reported, Bliss said, Xinhua news agency reported.
+In the United States, 40 percent of the women who are sex trafficked are identified as Native, and Native women are constantly being targeted by violence with 96 percent of cases not reported, Bliss said.

 “We're here to bring awareness of the 'red hand movement' that's been going across Indian country.
 Too many of our women have been gone, missing and murdered since historical times,” Bliss said.